cdl-geneseo/geneseo-dictionary/G/Geed.md

 # Geed

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Geed

 Created by  Mia Donaldson, last modified on May 05, 2022

 n.
 A student who is not involved in Greek life.&quot;My Geed friend isn't in any organizations.&quot;Based on survey results, 25% of students could define the word; 20% of students believe the word is specific to Geneseo.
 M. Donaldson, 2022